paulhenry46/pgp-plugin/README.md

   `resolvePluginTier`, the same-origin tier is only granted to a **signed, admin-approved (managed)** bundle after high-risk consent.
 A self-uploaded copy is refused, not downgraded — sign and ship it through the admin channel.
-- **Keys at rest.** Private keys are imported from PKCS#12 and re-wrapped with AES-256-GCM under a PBKDF2(SHA-256, 600 000) key derived from a passphrase you choose.
+- **Keys at rest.** Private keys are re-wrapped with AES-256-GCM under a PBKDF2(SHA-256, 600 000) key derived from a passphrase you choose.
 Stored in IndexedDB; the raw key bytes are never persisted.
 - **Keys in use.** Unlocking store the key in RAM.
 There are NEVER persisted to IndexedDB or disk.
-- Returned HTML still passes through the host sanitizer.
 How it works ?
 The background part of the plugin acts like a service worker.
 It communicates keys to other sandboxed plugin components.
 It means that if another plugin / something else can inject script in the client, he can steal your keys.
 But there is the same vulenaribilty if we store them in the indexedDB cleared when in use.
+- Returned HTML still passes through the host sanitizer.

 ## Build